RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 You can compare two schema/database structures and generate a report in the following formats:
 - DDL script (series of create/alter/drop statements)
 - Diff diagram (sort of ER diagram)
-- Liquibase change log
+- Liquibase changelog
-- Liquibase change report (json, yaml or plaintext)
+- Liquibase change report (JSON, YAML, or plaintext)

 ### Selecting objects to compare